-1.1.
-Every financial year, the Office of the Victorian Information Commissioner (OVIC) prepares an annual report on the performance and exercise of the Information Commissioner's functions and powers under the Act and under the Privacy and Data Protection Act 2014 (Vic).35 The annual report also reports on the operation of the FOI Act for that year.36
+Every financial year, the Office of the Victorian Information Commissioner (OVIC) prepares an annual report on its operations for that financial year under the Financial Management Act 1994 (Vic).
+The annual report also reports on the operation of the FOI Act for that year.